 • Interrupt callback functions must be in IRAM, because the flash may be in the middle of other operations when they occur.
-Do this by adding the IRAM_ATTR attribute on the function definition.
+Do this by adding the IRAM\ATTR attribute on the function definition.
 If this attribute is not present, the sketch will crash when it attempts to attachInterrupt with an error message.

-'''

-IRAM_ATTR void gpio_change_handler(void data) {...
+IRAM\ATTR void gpio\change\handler(void \data) {...

-'''

 - Interrupts must not call delay() or yield(), or call any routines which internally use delay() or yield() either. - Long-running (>1ms) tasks in interrupts will cause instability or crashes.
 WiFi and other portions of the core can become unstable if interrupts are blocked by a long-running interrupt.
-If you have much to do, you can set a volatile global flag that your main loop() can check each pass or use a scheduled function (which will be called outside of the interrupt context when it is safe) to do long-running work. - Memory operations can be dangerous and should be avoided in interrupts.
-Calls to new or malloc should be minimized because they may require a long running time if memory is fragmented.
+If you have much to do, you can set a volatile global flag that your main loop() can check each pass or use a scheduled function (which will be called outside of the interrupt context when it is safe) to do long-running work. - Heap API operations can be dangerous and should be avoided in interrupts.
+Calls to malloc should be minimized because they may require a long running time if memory is fragmented.
 Calls to realloc and free must NEVER be called.
 Using any routines or objects which call free or realloc themselves is also forbidden for the same reason.
 This means that String, std::string, std::vector and other classes which use contiguous memory that may be resized must be used with extreme care (ensuring strings aren't changed, vector elements aren't added, etc.).
+The underlying problem, an allocation address could be actively in use at the instant of an interrupt.
+Upon return, the address actively in use may be invalid after an ISR uses realloc or free against the same allocation. - The C++ new and delete operators must NEVER be used in an ISR.
+Their call path is not in IRAM.
+Using any routines or objects that use the new or delete operator is also forbidden.